ReactPoland/React-Convention-Book/006_Falcor_client_and_backend_setup.md

 ## Falcor basics concepts

+Falcor is like a glue between:
+- BACKEND and it's database structure (remember importing initData.js into the mongodb)
+- and FRONTEND Redux single state tree container

+It glues the pieces the way that it's much more effective than building an old fashioned REST API for a single-page-application.

 Like in the previous' Redux sub-chapter, in that one we will also learn only most basics concepts of Falcor that will help us build full-stack simple application with "read only" mode.
 Later during the book you will learn how to make an add/edit article with Falcor.

 Below we will focus on most important aspects as: